Welcome!

 I’m an associate professor at the University of Arizona’s School of Sociology.
 I am also affiliated with the College of Information Science and the Applied Math Graduate Interdisciplinary Program (GIDP).
 I am the founder and director of the Global Knowledge Lab and Observatory (i.e., The Global Lab).

 I’m the recipient of a National Science Foundation (NSF) CAREER Award (2024-2029) to study how international politics shapes the field of artificial intelligence (AI) and its researchers.
-I have received over a million dollars in grants as the PI or co-PI.
+As a PI, I have received over a million dollars in grants.

 Prior to Arizona, I was an assistant professor at the City University of New York, Queens College’s Department of Sociology.
 I was also a lecturer and data science postdoctoral researcher at the University of California, Berkeley’s School of Information